KittyDig/portfolio_1/README.md

 ![Contact us](README/contactus.png)

 ## Responsiveness
-- This website was built as mobile first, so it is very responsive for all pages down to 260px accross.
+- This website was built as mobile-first, so it is very responsive for all pages down to 260px across.
 - The use of media queries made this easier to keep responsiveness across different device types.

 ## Features to Implement